Causes & Risk Factors of Mesothelioma

 A 1998 study by Iwatsubo et al. found an excess of pleural mesothelioma cases among the lowest exposure group participating in the study.
 Multiple studies demonstrate a dose-response relationship between asbestos exposure and pleural mesothelioma, meaning that as asbestos exposure increases so does the inhalation of asbestos fibers into the lungs, which in turn increases the risk of developing pleural mesothelioma.

 On rare occasions, patients without a history of asbestos exposure have developed pleural mesothelioma.
-Most non-asbestos pleural mesothelioma cases come from exposure to minerals that closely resemble asbestos in structure, known as asbestiform minerals.
-Erionite and taconite are two examples of asbestiform minerals that have caused pleural mesothelioma.
+Many non-asbestos pleural mesothelioma cases come from exposure to minerals that closely resemble asbestos in structure, known as asbestiform minerals.
+Winchite and richterite are two examples of asbestiform minerals that have caused pleural mesothelioma.
+Some non-asbestiform minerals are associated with mesothelioma, including the zeolite mineral called erionite and the iron formation called taconite.